bagel897/blag/posts/internet.md

  - projects
 ---
 # Internet moderation
 When people talk about moderation on the internet they focus on what's allowed on the internet.
-This is a completely valid point and important to deal with.
-But maybe the way we're dealing with this is wrong.
+While that is important, we fail to consider who actually controls the flow of information.
 ## The problem
 Lets simplify the "internet".
  - The internet is made up of platforms